 Admission Requirements.
 Admission to the program for the Master of Arts degree in Spanish usually requires the successful completion of 24 semester hours of approved courses in Spanish at the undergraduate or graduate level.
-Applicants are also required to have an overall GPA of at least 3.0 on a four-point scale.
+Applicants are also required to have a GPA of at least 3.0 in all Spanish courses and an overall GPA of at least 2.8 on a four-point scale.